imasdekar/pwa/README.md

-# pwa
+# PWA
-This repository contains a Progressive App(PWA), built to demo all the capabilities of a PWA
+This repository contains a Progressive Web App(PWA), built to demo all the capabilities of a PWA.